The Sunday Best is a collection of articles I’ve curated from the furthest reaches of the internet for your reading

 You can see the schedule with speaker lineup, along with other details here.

-The Hilton Honors Business has a solid welcome bonus and offers a free night reward after $15,000 in spending annually, 2nd night after $60,000, and Diamond status after a $45,000 annual spend.
+The Hilton Honors Business has a solid welcome offer and serves up a free night reward after $15,000 in spending annually, 2nd night after $45,000, and Gold status.
 12x points at Hilton properties. $95 annual fee.

 Have an outstanding week!